planetscale/database-js-starter/README.md

 # database-js-starter

-A sample Node.js Express API that using the [PlanetScale serverless driver for JavaScript](https://planetscale.com/blog/introducing-the-planetscale-serverless-driver-for-javascript).
+A sample Node.js Express API built using the [PlanetScale serverless driver for JavaScript](https://planetscale.com/blog/introducing-the-planetscale-serverless-driver-for-javascript).
 It contains sample API endpoints that can be used to map to various operations on your PlanetScale database:

 | API Method | SQL Action |
 |---|---|